ruby-rdf/rdf-cassandra/README.md

     repository = RDF::Cassandra::Repository.new(:servers => "127.0.0.1:9160")

-### Configuring the Cassandra keyspace and column family to use
+### Configuring the Cassandra keyspace and column family

     repository = RDF::Cassandra::Repository.new({
-      :keyspace      => "MyApplication",  # defaults to "RDF" :column_family => "MyRepository",   # defaults to "RDF"
+      :keyspace      => "MyApplication",  # defaults to "RDF" :column_family => "MyRepository",   # defaults to "Resources"
     })

 Configuration
 -------------

 As of Cassandra 0.6, all keyspaces and column families must be predeclared in `storage-conf.xml`.
+You can think of each used Cassandra supercolumn family as being equivalent to an RDF repository, so you'll want to configure as many as you are likely to need.

-The following configuration snippet matches the default `RDF::Cassandra` options:
+The following configuration snippet matches the default options for constructing an `RDF::Cassandra::Repository` instance:

     <Keyspaces>
       <Keyspace Name="RDF">
-        <ColumnFamily Name="RDF"
+        <ColumnFamily Name="Resources"
                       ColumnType="Super"
                       CompareWith="UTF8Type"
-          CompareSubcolumnsWith="UTF8Type"/>
+                      CompareSubcolumnsWith="UTF8Type"
+                      Comment="RDF data."/>
       </Keyspace>
     </Keyspaces>

+See `etc/storage-conf.xml` for a full configuration file example compatible with Cassandra 0.6.

 Data Model
 ----------